 First Floor: Auditorium, lecture hall, temporary exhibits and a reading room.

 Second Floor: Permanent Exhibition.
 This is where you want to go.
-It has the displays and hands-on activities.
+It has displays and hands-on activities.
 Begin by picking up your free interactive audio guide.

 Seventh Floor: “Le 7 Panoramic Restaurant” has over 500 wines and views of Bordeaux